AginSquash/OpenPassGen_console_kotlin/README.md

 [1]  -  PassGen with defalut settings (Length: 12, Numbers: true, Letters: true, Symbols: false

 [2]  -  Custom PassGen (You can change length, usage numbers, letters and symbols)

+[3]  -  Paranoid Mode.
+Now random will be more randomly (?).
+But it take more time